Frequently Asked Questions:

 What payment methods do you accept?

-Payment can be made by sterling cheque or by credit or debit card through PayPal (you don’t need to set up a PayPal account to pay by this method).
+Payment can be made by credit or debit card through PayPal (you don’t need to set up a PayPal account to pay by this method).
 We will not charge you extra to make a card payment.
+We can also accept payment by sterling cheque or by bank transfer on request.

 Can I make a provisional booking?